Skip to content

 1- “What is the exact power level percentage guaranteed?”
 Do not accept a vague answer.
 It should be 70% or higher.

-2- “Is the product warranty transferable upon resale to a second owner?”
+2- “Is the warranty transferable upon resale to a second owner?”
 The warranty is fully transferable for most brands.
 This is a big help to the car’s resale value.

 3- “What is the process for a warranty claim?”
 Understand the steps.
 A dealer usually does a test to check that the battery power has dropped below the guaranteed level.